CephalofairGames/bnb-rules/index.md

 > 1. <span class="pubcrawler">If your character has five level 1 ability cards and five level 2 ability cards, at the start of each scenario, you must choose which four of their five cards you want to bring into that scenario.</span>
 > 1. Retrieve your character’s level 1 ability cards and select a number of cards to upgrade equal to the scenario level minus one.
 Replace the selected level 1 ability cards with the corresponding level 2 ability cards (listed on the back of your character card).
 Your selected cards will start in your hand. <span class="pubcrawler">For characters that have five cards, at scenario level 5, instead upgrade all cards to their level 2 versions.</span>
 > 1. Set the character hit point dial to your character’s maximum hit point value, which is shown below the scenario level in the chart at the bottom of your character card.
 Set each monster’s corresponding colored hit point dial to their respective maximum hit points.
-> 1. <span class="pubcrawler">IMake note of the Tags on the back of your character card.
+> 1. <span class="pubcrawler">Make note of the Tags on the back of your character card.
 These are largely cosmetic, but take special note of the "micro" tag, which signifies that this character is naturally small, and the micro world is their home.
 This is different from "shrunken" characters, who were once large, but have been reduced in size by some magical means.
 All six characters from Buttons & Bugs are considered to be shrunken.
 In the Pub Crawlers expansion, micro and shrunken characters will encounter some different scenarios and story beats from each other.</span>
 > 1. Apply any remaining scenario effects.

 ---